ankumar/architecture/README.md

 * [The Amazon Builders' Library](https://aws.amazon.com/builders-library/)

 # Tools

-Reimagined Company as a system with full observability starting with developer community

 * With naming & sub-domains As Backyard@Yahoo!, "DevOps Platform"@hundreds of other organizations, Backstage@Spotify, Runway@American Airlines... - https://engineering.atspotify.com/2021/03/16/happy-birthday-backstage-spotifys-biggest-open-source-project-grows-up-fast/